stygian-phrygian/cuenca/README.md

 #Cuenca

-Transmit keystrokes from a guest to host OS via your browser.
+Transmit voice recognized simulated keystrokes from a guest to host OS via browser WebSockets.

-*this is a hack*
+*this is a filthy hack*

 ##Installation

 *On the host:*

     npm install
     npm start    #listens on 192.168.56.1:1234 by default